shreeya20desai/Cloud1/README.md

 2. What is a Azure Monitor?

--Azure Monitor is a solution that's been used for analysing, collecting, and responding to monitored data from the cloud and on-premise environments.
+-Azure Monitor is a service that's been used for analysing, collecting, and responding to monitored data from the cloud and on-premise environments.

 -In simple words, it helps to understand how the application is performing and allows one to manually and programmatically respond to the events.

 3. What is a Azure Cost Management + billing?